-ORNL and Dow have combined in this CRADA to make substantial inroads in the development of new carbon fiber precursors and conversion technology and towards establishing pathways to commercialization of these interrelated technologies.
+ORNL and Dow combined in this project to make substantial inroads in the development of new carbon fiber precursors and conversion technology and towards establishing pathways to commercialization of these interrelated technologies.
 The technology to produce alternative polymer fiber precursor formulations as well as scaled energy-efficient advanced conversion technology will facilitate commercialization of carbon fibers that are technically and economically viable in industrial markets such as transportation, wind energy, gas storage, infrastructure and oil drilling applications.

 Although there have been efforts in the past to produce a low cost carbon fiber, current carbon fiber production techniques are currently derived from historical needs of military aircraft and high-end aerospace components which are not conducive of meeting cost targets of commercial energy-related missions.
-This approach is different the researchers were free to adjust both manufacturing process and precursor chemistry to meet the different physical specifications at a lower cost.
+This approach is different in that the researchers were free to adjust both manufacturing process and precursor chemistry to meet the different physical specifications at a lower cost.

-During the course of the CRADA, the precursor development team moved from utilization of commercially available sources of polyolefinic materials identified prior to the CRADA by ORNL to specific formulations chosen by the team as most likely to meet technical and economic goals of the project from the vast reservoir of Dow sources.
+During the course of the project, the precursor development team moved from utilization of commercially available sources of polyolefinic materials identified earlier by ORNL to specific formulations chosen by the team as most likely to meet technical and economic goals of the project from the vast reservoir of Dow sources.
 The team developed appropriate screening criteria that was implemented and adjusted as appropriate in making materials selection.
-The sulfonation process previously utilized in batch form by ORNL was implemented in continuous from by the CRADA team and property versus property relationships were established.
+The sulfonation process previously utilized in batch form by ORNL was implemented in continuous form by the project team and property versus property relationships were established.
 With enhanced knowledge and experience of the team, the best formulation alternatives were identified and Dow provided fibers custom spun and stabilized through sulfonation for conversion and testing by ORNL and Dow.
 Properties were advanced to levels approaching program targets when Dow economic analyses indicated that the sulfonation approach made large-scale economic advantages marginal versus assumed risks.
-At this point, the polyolefin development work was suspended while Dow assesses possibilities for alternative stabilization techniques.
+At this point, the polyolefin development work was suspended while Dow assessed possibilities for alternative stabilization techniques.

-Work on the advanced conversion process was continuing at the time of CRADA expiration and compilation of this report.
+Work on the advanced conversion process has continued to advance the baseline technology to the point where the team believes scaling to the pre-production level is the next step.
 Various alternative approaches to atmospheric plasma processing using plasma torch approaches as well as inductively and capacitively coupled plasmas have been considered.
 Although encouraging results were achieved with the capacitively-coupled approach, this technique was considered not sufficiently mature for scaling at this time, but with further development, may be reconsidered in the future.
 A non-plasma inductive technique for preheating and/or post-processing was evaluated as well, but did not provide significant advantages for further exploitation at this time.
-At the time of this report, the pilot-scale demonstration unit was being constructed with a single low pressure processing chamber fed with multiple microwave cavities integrated for enhanced energy deposition control.
+At the time of this report, the pilot-scale unit constructed with a single low pressure processing chamber utilizing multiple microwave cavities integrated for enhanced energy deposition control has demonstrated especially encouraging results giving the team confidence that speeds comparable with the CFTF lines are achievable and that implementing modules in parallel fed from a single microwave generator should be adequate for matching the volumetric production level targets.
+Earlier work focusing on running for extended periods with the original energy deposition approach appears to be transferable to the better deposition system demonstrated at project conclusion.